dexter-11/Stone_Paper_Scissor_Lizard_Spok/README.md

-# Stone Pape Scissor Lizard Spok
+# Stone Paper Scissor Lizard Spok

 ### This is the game invented by non other than **Sheldon Cooper** from the popular TV sitcom _'The Big Bang Theory'_.